alfonsof/aws-python-examples/awsec2instances/README.md

-# AWS S3 Move Python example
+# AWS S3 Copy Python example

 This folder contains a Python application example that handles S3 buckets on AWS (Amazon Web Services).

-Move an object from a S3 bucket to another S3 bucket using the Resource API (high-level).
+Copy an object from a S3 bucket to another S3 bucket using the Client API (low-level).

 ## Requirements

 * You must have an [Amazon Web Services (AWS)](http://aws.amazon.com/) account.
 * The code was written for Python 3.7 and AWS SDK for Python (Boto3).
-* This example uses Resource API (high-level) of Boto3.
+* This example uses Client API (low-level) of Boto3.

   Boto3 offers two different styles of API: